next-book/dev-book/content/economy.md

 The mainspring is vanity, assisted by the love of garlic and bread and butter. <abbr>Mr.</abbr> Balcom, a promising young architect, designs it on the back of his Vitruvius, with hard pencil and ruler, and the job is let out to Dobson &amp; Sons, stonecutters.
 When the thirty centuries begin to look down on it, mankind begin to look up at it.
 As for your high towers and monuments, there was a crazy fellow once in this town who undertook to dig through to China, and he got so far that, as he said, he heard the Chinese pots and kettles rattle; but I think that I shall not go out of my way to admire the hole which he made.
-Many are concerned about the monuments of the West and the East⁠—to know who built them.
+Many are concerned about the monuments of the West and the East—to know who built them.
-For my part, I should like to know who in those days did not build them⁠—who were above such trifling.
+For my part, I should like to know who in those days did not build them—who were above such trifling.
 But to proceed with my statistics.</p>
 <p>By surveying, carpentry, and day-labor of various other kinds in the village in the meanwhile, for I have as many trades as fingers, I had earned $13.34.
-The expense of food for eight months, namely, from July 4th to March 1st, the time when these estimates were made, though I lived there more than two years⁠—not counting potatoes, a little green corn, and some peas, which I had raised, nor considering the value of what was on hand at the last date⁠—was</p>
+The expense of food for eight months, namely, from July 4th to March 1st, the time when these estimates were made, though I lived there more than two years—not counting potatoes, a little green corn, and some peas, which I had raised, nor considering the value of what was on hand at the last date—was</p>
 <table>
 	<tbody>
 		<tr>